 Amway Center, Downtown Orlando

 There’s a new reason to attend professional sports, concerts and other experiences at downtown Orlando’s Amway Center, and it has nothing to do with the action on the court.
 Based in Tampa, Florida, Big Storm Brewing Company has an Amway Center location that’s open even when the venue isn’t hosting events, which means beer-lovers can visit seven days a week.

 One thing that sets Big Storm apart from other local breweries is a lineup of coffees made with locally roasted beans using the same attention to quality that they give to their beers.
 Options include Florida-infused flavors such as Tangerine IPA, Golden Ale, Gulf Coast IPA and many more, making each visit to the Amway Center a delicious affair.

 Located close to Exploria Stadium, which is home to the MLS' Orlando City Soccer Club and NWSL's Orlando City Pride, Broken Strings Brewery produces distinct lines of beer on a rotating, three-barrel system.

-Depending on the time of your visit, you can sample as many as 12 different taps, including output from both in-house producers and some special guests.
-Drafts can be taken home in 32-ounce bottles, and you can also choose from Broken Cauldron's selection of bottled and canned beers, ciders and wines.
+Sample as many as 12 different taps, including output from both in-house producers and some special guests.
+Drafts can be taken home in 32-ounce bottles, and you can also choose from Broken Strings’ selection of bottled and canned beers, ciders and wines.

 Half Barrel Beer Project